-- Wipe appliance and equipment parts dry.
+- ▶ Wipe appliance and equipment parts dry.

 - Connect and switch on appliance.

+Once the temperature is sufficiently.

-Once the temperature is sufficiently cold:
+- Once the temperature is sufficiently cold:

-- ▶ put in items for refrigeration goods.
+- put in items for refrigeration goods.

 - Repeat cleaning regularly.

-- ► Clean and dust refrigerators with a heat exchanger (metal grille on the rear of the appliance) once per year.
+- Clean and dust refrigerators with a heat exchanger (metal grille on the rear of the appliance) once per year.